THROWBACK THURSDAY! THERE IS NOTHING NEW UNDER THE SUN PART 2

 For allegedly half-starved backwoods tribesmen, these Scots are pretty goddamned swole.

-It seems, according to the literature, that sandbag training fell out of favor for some time, replaced by the use of either dumbbells or metal or stone tablets, but it pops back into the public eye again in the late 18th century.
-Interestingly, this seems to be the case with most of the implements and exercises- they enjoy a brief moment in the sun, and then are discarded for the exercise du jour… not unlike what we’ve seen in current training with the back squat and the bench press.
+It seems, according to the literature, that sandbag training fell out of favor for some time, replaced using either dumbbells or metal or stone tablets, but it pops back into the public eye again in the late 18th century.
+Interestingly, this seems to be the case with most of the implements and exercises- they enjoy a moment in the sun, and then are discarded for the exercise du jour… not unlike what we’ve seen in current training with the back squat and the bench press.

 Sandbags sprang back into public view in the late 18th century when schoolmaster Johann Jacob Du Toit had his young students at the German secondary school the Philanthropinium hold sandbags out to the sides of their bodies while he walked among them and counted the time as their arms fell (presumably while they cursed his existence and prayed for death).
-While it didn’t remain in vogue, that is seen as one of the seminal movements in strength training due to the fact that it brought back an implement that had faded in and out of favor back into the mainstream and kept it there for the 5 or so years Du Toit was in charge of the school’s phys ed.
+While it didn’t remain in vogue, that is seen as one of the seminal movements in strength training since it brought back an implement that had faded in and out of favor back into the mainstream and kept it there for the 5 or so years Du Toit oversaw the school’s phys ed.

 Later, turn of the century strongman Arthur Saxon and his strongman troupe would crush all comers lifting a flour sack of varying weights (and often loaded with a couple of blocks of iron to make the sack even harder to lift).
 This was one of their main show feats, and a lift they practiced religiously in the gym.
 According to Saxon’s rivals, his success in the lift relied on the Andre the Giant size hands he boasted, in addition to the fact that Saxon’s grip strength was apparently unparalleled.
 According to Kurt Saxon, here is how the lift went down: